15 Apr, 2026

 15 December, 2023

-City of Sarjevo, capital of Bosnia and Harzegovina - a thirty years old country of three million people.
+City of Sarjevo - capital of Bosnia and Harzegovina, a thirty years old country of three million people.
 The modest size capital city holds layers of architecture from Ottoman urban design, Astro-Hungarian monuments, Yugoslavian social housings and the post-independence investments.
-Currently one of the tallest buildings at the city centre belongs to German Sperkasse bank.
+Currently one of the tallest buildings at the city centre belongs to German Sparkasse bank.
 And any online research for tourist attraction results in a series of war museum.

 The terminology used by the people of Sarajevo are distinct.